 An alternative approach.

 The image below shows the mid range position of a cable machine version of the resistance band exercise.
-This exercise provides a more favourable resistance profile to your external shoulder rotators and also reduces the challenge on your trunk, enabling you to better focus on the muscles being targetted.
+This exercise provides a more favourable resistance profile to your external shoulder rotators and also reduces the challenge on your trunk.
+This enables you to better focus on the muscles being targeted.

-The floor also provides you with an awareness of exactly where your shoulder blades are, ensuring as much as possible the motion is coming from the glenohumeral joint rather than any compensation at the scapula.
+The floor also provides you with an awareness of exactly where your shoulder blades are.
+This ensures the motion is coming from the glenohumeral joint rather than any compensation at the scapula.

 Like with strength training but perhaps more so, successful outcomes in injury rehab require an understanding of the forces being applied.
 It’s these forces that will determine the adaptation you are seeking to stimulate in order to get better.